convex-eth/voting/docs/dao_voting.md

 | **Anyone** | After `isFinalized()` (past the 12-hour finalization window) |
 | **Guardian** | After `isFinished()` (voting ended, during the finalization window) |

-Guardians are set by the contract owner via `setGuardian(address, bool)`.
-This allows a governance layer to push results on-chain quickly if desired, or veto by force-ending the proposal instead.

 ### Execution Flow

 1. Verify proposal is finished (`endTime` has passed)